bluezzyy/BlueWanAndroid/README_EN.md

 * 2020/06/07 Complete the basic functions of the homepage feature.
 * 2020/08/08 Complete the basic functions of the knowledge feature.
+* 2020/11/27 Complete the basic functions of the project feature and search articles by the author.

 ## LICENSE